 Caltrans Water Conservation Measures in Highway Landscaping

-The California Department of Transportation (Caltrans) is using a variety of new materials and techniques to address drought conditions by reducing or eliminating water use on roadside landscaping.
-New roadside landscaping projects may utilize recycled water, native grasses and plants that require little or no watering, innovative water collection techniques, and smart irrigation controls.
-Caltrans’ new water conservation efforts are designed to help meet or exceed state water use reduction goals and address growing water scarcity.
+The California Department of Transportation (Caltrans) began using a variety of new materials and techniques to address drought conditions by reducing or eliminating water use on roadside landscaping following the onset of multi-year severe drought conditions in 2011.
+New roadside landscaping projects began utilizing recycled water, native grasses and plants that require little or no watering, innovative water collection techniques, and smart irrigation controls.
+Caltrans’ water conservation efforts are designed to help meet or exceed state water use reduction goals and address growing water scarcity.

 Caltrans convened a state operations drought workshop in February 2014 to identify actions the agency could take to meet water conservation requirements and to estimate timelines and funding necessary for implementation.
-Caltrans is currently implementing many of these actions:
+These actions included:

 - Water collection- Testing the use of plastic lining around roadside trees, which can trap condensation, allowing it to drip back to the soil and water the trees.